bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 5. Preview issue

-   With the generated DDL statement, you can preview and create an "Alter Schema" issue for the selected database.
+   With the generated DDL statements, you can preview and create an "Alter Schema" issue.
+This kicks off the [change workflow](/docs/change-database/change-workflow) for the applied database.